“You can design and create the most wonderful place in the world. But it takes people to make the dream a reality.” (Walt Disney)

 IFM providers in combination with HR, IT and CRE functions will need greater collaboration to create innovative and high-performing organisations that place end-users at the centre of the workplace experience and affect end-user behaviour through change management and nudging.
 Workplace strategy focuses on how to activate physical space and digital technologies more efficiently and effectively to support organisational goals and the people working to achieve them.
 Doing so can not only drive cost savings but create environments where workers will love to come to work.
 Ultimately, the goal is to create and maintain workplaces that establish a virtuous cycle that attracts, empowers, and retains people closer to the organisation.

-Sign up for my webinar on 7 November to hear about other challenges that service providers face in the transition to enabling end-user success.
+Watch now my webinar to hear about other challenges that service providers face in the transition to enabling end-user success.